Vanguard Bandits: The ATACs

 All-Terrain Armored Combatants, or ATACs, are the main fighting force of the various armies in the game; the entire combat system revolves around them.
 They are large bipedal, humanoid (though one ATAC is a quadruped) mechs powered by gemstones.
-Despite their high technological complexity, ATACs still utilize traditional weapons such as swords and spears.
-However, they can also use special attacks such as fireballs, earthquakes, flying shards of ice and tornadoes, depending on their gemstone.
+Despite their high technological complexity, ATACs still utilize traditional weapons such as swords and spears, but they can also use special attacks such as fireballs, earthquakes, flying shards of ice and tornadoes, depending on their gemstone.

 ATACs that existed before the game takes place are called "Excavated ATACs".
 These were built by Eptina's original inhabitants and were discovered by archaeologists of the continent's current settlers.
 These machines became the basis for modern ATACs though none created since have surpassed an Excavated ATAC on the combat field.
 Each ruler of Eptina possesses an Excavated ATAC.

 Development

-Prior to its North American release, Vanguard Bandits was titled Detonator Gauntlet by Working Designs.
-However, Midway forced the company to change it due to its similarity to the Gauntlet series of action-fantasy games.
+Prior to its North American release, Vanguard Bandits was titled Detonator Gauntlet by Working Designs, but Midway forced the company to change it due to its similarity to the Gauntlet series of action-fantasy games.
 The North American release included a bonus demo disc of Lunar 2: Eternal Blue Complete for PlayStation.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
-Eric Bratcher of Next Generation said that the game "doesn't redefine the genre, but if you have the time, this strategy RPG is worth it."
+Eric Bratcher of Next Generation was positive to the game, commending the story, characters, and gameplay, but said that it did not brought anything new to the genre.
 Game Informer gave it a favorable review, about two months before the game was released Stateside.